lkhq/laniakea/README.md

 by [Purism](https://puri.sm/).

 Laniakea is based on the following principles:
- * Have one source for all confguration
+ * Have one source for all configuration
  * Integrate components tightly, by making them speak the same protocols
  * Minimize human interventions when maintaining a derivative
  * Allow to manage most (all?) functions via a web interface